ndelvalle/ng-cooltip/README.md

   ```
     $ bower install ng-cooltip --save
   ```

   You can also install with _npm_
   ```
     $ npm install ng-cooltip --save
   ```
 2. Include the supplied JS file

-  _Squip to 3 if you use Commonjs modules_
+  _Skip to 3 if you use Commonjs modules_

     ```html
     <!-- Bower -->